 To sign up, visit http://www.pandora.com.

-Grooveshark is a free service that allows you to search for an artist or song and create an online playlist.
-You will not be able to transfer the music to any device, however.
+Spotify is a free service that allows you to search for an artist or song and create an online playlist.
+They offer a premium version for students for $5.

 Hulu offers a wide variety of movies, shows, and movie trailers to view at no cost to the viewer.
 With the ability to create a personal account, you can create a queue in which to have the movies or shows play in a specific order.